When the images tell the Revolution.

 This is a summary the content of the documentary co-produced by Fabrica and CSR Radio Switzerland chosen by the curators of the exhibition Unedited History.
 Iran 1969-2014 to tell the visual culture Iranian sixties to today.

-While trying to preserve its identity, the messages are become more and more elaborate, favoring abstract images and mystical, or real trompe-l'oeil, the will to give a modern face to the country.
+While trying to preserve their identity, the messages are become more and more elaborate, favoring abstract images and mystical nature, or real trompe-l'oeil, for the will to give a modern face to the country.

 Unedited History.
 Iran 1969 - 2014

 Via Guido Reni, 4 / 00196 A Roma

 opening hours: 11.00 - 19.00 (Tue, Wed, Thu, Fri, Sun) - 11.00 - 22.00 (Sat) | closed on Mondays